boyofgreen/web-app-HOL/cross-platform-app-with-cordova/README.md

 <a name="DebuggingAppInMultiplePlatforms" />
 ##Debugging the application in Multiple Platforms

-In this part of the lab you will learn how to run or debug your application in different platforms like Android, Windows 8 and Windows Phone.
+In this part of the lab you will learn you how you can run or debug your application in different platforms like Android, Windows 8 and Windows Phone.
 You can find more information about debugging applications that use Apache Cordova [here](http://msdn.microsoft.com/en-us/library/dn757061.aspx).

 ###Debugging in Windows simulator
-Follow these steps to debug your application in a simulator of Windows.
+Follow these steps to debug your application in a Windows simulator.
 The same Visual Studio debugging tools that you would use for any Windows Store app built using HTML and JavaScript are available.

 1. In the **Solution Platforms** list, select **Windows-AnyCPU**.